tcheukueppoo/maat/docs/maat_dev_ref/maat.md

 .say for ar
 ```

-For lazy evaluation, we iterate over that lazy object
+For lazy evaluation, we iterate over a lazy object

 ```
-var a = qa(nairobi niame yaounde)
+var a = qa(nairobi niamey yaounde)
 for a.lazy
      .map(:[.ucfirst, .len])
-     .shuf                    -> x { x.dump }
+                            -> x { x.dump }
 ```

-7. Generator function with `take`
+7. Generator function

-A generator
+A Generator function for gathering values with `take`

 The `take` keyword pauses generator function execution and the